Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

 \subsection{Satellites versus ground-based repeaters}

-Once we have clarified and computed the secret key rates that are achievable in the most relevant configurations for satellite and ground station, we now show that satellite quantum communications are able to provide a non-trivial advantage with respect to the use of purely-ground quantum networks, when the aim is to connect two remote end-users that are sufficiently far apart on the Earth's surface.
+Once we have computed the secret key rates that are achievable in the most relevant configurations for satellite and ground station, we now show that satellite quantum communications are able to provide a non-trivial advantage with respect to the use of quantum repeaters on the ground, when the aim is to connect two remote end-users that are sufficiently far apart on Earth's surface.

-A simple example of circular orbit is clearly a polar orbit, i.e., with orbital inclination $\iota=90^{\circ}$.
-However, a more practical scenario that is considered here is a near-polar satellite in sun-synchronous orbit (which is approximately circular).
+An example of circular orbit is a polar orbit, i.e., with orbital inclination $\iota=90^{\circ}$.
+However, a more practical scenario is considering a near-polar satellite in sun-synchronous orbit (which is approximately circular).
 This type of orbit guarantees that the satellite passes over any point on Earth's surface at the same local mean solar time.
-This clearly implies the possibility of stable conditions for night-time or day-time operation so that sessions of ground-satellite quantum communication may always occur at roughly the same time of the night or the day (at reasonable low latitudes).
+This clearly implies the possibility of stable conditions for night-time or day-time operation, so that the quantum communication with the satellite occurs at roughly the same time of the night or the day.

 For a sun-synchronous satellite at altitude $h$, the orbital inclination is given by